 Statement of Purpose

 The purpose of this statement is to provide a perspective of you as an individual to the admissions committee, as well as to focus on your academic and research achievements and qualities.
 The College of Medicine believes that there is much to consider in our applicants and would like to evaluate our applicants as fully as possible.
-This statement might discuss but is not limited to difficulties you have faced, major influences in your life, outside interests, etc. The statement should be limited to approximately two pages.
+This statement might discuss but is not limited to difficulties you have faced, major influences in your life, outside interests, etc.

 The research statement should discuss your longer term research and career goals.
 The following gives a few examples of the types of questions you might address.
 Keep in mind that these are suggestions only and not requirements or limitations: